vaido-world/.github/profile/README.md

 * https://www.gutenberg.org/files/10681/10681-h/10681-h.htm
 * https://www.gutenberg.org/ebooks/10681)
 * > suppose most monolingual english speakers will use a combination of thesaurus + glossaries + word lists to achieve their goal
+* > Found it in a research paper which cited this guy (azeri  / born in ussr) https://www.uwrf.edu/FacultyStaff/5603181.cfm